albireox/rheader/README.md

 ## Benchmarks

-Benchmarks reading a directory with 62 gzipped FITS files using, `rheader`, `astropy.io.fits`, and `fitsio`:
+Benchmarks reading a directory with 62 gzipped FITS files using `rheader`, `astropy.io.fits`, and `fitsio`:

 ```python
 In [10]: from rheader import read_header